Lexicon

 via E.A.
 Wrigley

-Organic: economy powered by annual flow of solar energy captured through photosynthesis (wood, fodder, crops).
-Bounded by photosynthetic ceiling.
-Mineral: economy powered by ancient photosynthesis stored in coal and fossil fuels.
+Organic: an economy powered by annual flow of solar energy captured through photosynthesis — wood, fodder, crops.
+Bounded by the photosynthetic ceiling.
+Mineral: an economy powered by ancient photosynthesis stored in coal and fossil fuels.
 Draws on stocks accumulated over geological time.
 Permits throughput rates higher than any biological regeneration.

 Orphan Commitments